kalessil/phpinspectionsea/docs/performance.md

 ## Non-optimized arrays mapping

-The inspection analyzes assignment statements and checks if both lef and right sides have repetitive functions and methods calls, which can be reduced by introducing a local variable.
+The inspection analyzes assignment statements and checks if the both left and right sides have repetitive functions and methods calls, which can be reduced by introducing a local variable.

 ```php